Interview Kickstart has enabled over 3500 engineers to uplevel.

 Step 2: Swap Root.
 Swap the root element with the last item of the heap.

 Step 3: Reduce Heap Size.
-Reduce the size of the heap by 1.
+Reduce the heap size by 1.

 Step 4: Re-Heapify.
 Heapify the remaining elements into a heap of the new heap size by calling heapify on the root node.

 Step 5: Call Recursively.
-Repeat steps 2,3,4 as long as the size of the heap is greater than 2.
+Repeat steps 2,3,4 as long as the heap size is greater than 2.

-Each time the last array position is discarded from the heap once it contains the right element.
+Each time, the last array position is discarded from the heap once it contains the correct element.
 The process is repeated until all the input array elements are sorted.
-This happens when the heap size is reduced to 2, since for a heap that satisfies the heap property, the first two elements will automatically be in order.
+This happens when the heap size is reduced to 2 since the first two elements will automatically be in order for a heap that satisfies the heap property.

 Following is the pseudocode for heap sort.
-Please have a look and try to implement this in a programming language of your choice.
+Please look and try to implement this in a programming language of your choice.

 We have implemented the heap sort algorithm to sort in ascending order in C++: